ga-wdi-boston/js-dom-assessment/diagnostic.md

 the `form` DOM node.
 (Assume the list item has a class of "listerItem").

 <!-- your answer starts here -->
+I'm not sure that I understand the question, but I am answering as if I needed to pass a value from one of the list items to the form.

+$("form") = $(".listerItem").get(index)
 <!-- your answer ends here -->

 ## Question 4